Britain is promoting strict coronavirus quarantines but has issued hardly any fines

 That’s out of the 50,000 people the government says arrive from abroad each day, many traveling from countries on the quarantine list.

 On paper, the rules are strict.
 Self-isolators must stay indoors, at a single location, for two full weeks, having food and medicines delivered, with no exceptions and no visitors.
-The government warns, “You cannot leave your home to walk your dog.
+The government warns: “You cannot leave your home to walk your dog.
 You will need to ask friends or relatives to help you with this.”

 According to Home Secretary Priti Patel, 99.9 percent of arrivals complied with the quarantine orders.